e4och/js-101/README.md

 ### removeEventListener

-This method is used to remove an event listener from an html element
+This method is used to remove an event listener from an HTML element

 ```jsx
 <button class="click-button">Click Me!</button>